-A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that is inconsistent with our staff behaviour policy/code of conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO.

-Low-level concerns may arise in several ways and from a number of sources.
+- A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Staff Handbook and Code of Conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO. - Low-level concerns may arise in several ways and from a number of sources.
 For example, suspicion, complaints, or allegations made by a child, parent, or other adult within or outside of the organisation, or as a result of vetting checks.

-It is crucial that all low-level concerns are shared responsibly, recorded, and dealt with appropriately (accorded the same response as all other Safeguarding concerns) to protect staff from becoming the subject of potential false low-level concerns or misunderstandings.
+It is crucial that all low-level concerns are shared responsibly, recorded, and dealt with appropriately to protect staff from becoming the subject of potential false low-level concerns or misunderstandings.

-Low-level concerns should be shared confidentially in line with our Safeguarding Policy to Claire E Lee (DSL) or a deputy if necessary.
+Low-level concerns should be shared confidentially in line with our Safeguarding and Low-Level Concerns Policy and the Staff Handbook and Code of Conduct to Claire E Lee (DSL) or a DDSL.

-Where low-level concerns are reported to the school, the Head Teacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response.
+Where low-level concerns are reported to the school, the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns.

-The Head Teacher will share concerns and liaise with the LADO;

-Low-level concerns shared about supply staff and contractors will be shared with their employers so any potential patterns of inappropriate behaviour can be identified;

-If the school is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, we will consult with the LADO or the SASE.
+- The headteacher will share concerns and liaise with the LADO - Low-level concerns shared about supply staff and contractors will be shared with their employers so any potential patterns of inappropriate behaviour can be identified. - If the school is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, we will consult with the LADO or the Strategic Lead for Safeguarding in Education (SLSE).

 Low-level concerns will be recorded in writing and reviewed so potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Records will be kept confidential and will be held securely and retained and in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example data retention policies).

-Where a pattern is identified, the school/college will implement appropriate action, for example consulting with the LADO or the SASE and following our disciplinary procedures
+- Records will be kept confidential and will be held securely and retained and in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example data retention policies). - Where a pattern is identified, the school will implement appropriate action, for example consulting with the LADO or the SLSE and following our disciplinary procedures.